npat-efault/picocom/README.md

 testing, and debugging tool.
 It has also served (quite well) as a low-tech serial communications program to allow access to all types of devices that provide serial consoles.
 It could also prove useful in many other similar tasks.

-It is ideal for embedded systems since its memory footprint is small (approximately 40K, when stripped and minimally configured).
-Apart from being a handy little tool, *picocom's* source distribution includes a simple, easy to use, and thoroughly documented terminal-management library, which could serve other projects as well.
-This library hides the termios(3) calls, and provides a less complex and safer (though certainly less feature-rich) interface.
+It can be used in embedded systems, since its memory footprint is rather small (approximately 40K, when stripped and minimally configured).

-*picocom* runs and is, primarily, tested on Linux.
+*Picocom* runs and is primarily tested on Linux.
 With no, or with minor, modifications it will run (and most of its features will work) on any Unix-like system with a reasonably POSIX-compatible termios(3) interface.
 Patches to support idiosyncrasies of specific Unix-like